webtorrent/magnet-uri/README.md

 [![browser support](https://ci.testling.com/feross/magnet-uri.png)](https://ci.testling.com/feross/magnet-uri)

-Parse a magnet URI and return an object of keys/values.
-If the magnet URI is invalid, this module throws an exception.
+### Parse a magnet URI and return an object of keys/values.

+Also works in the browser with [browserify](http://browserify.org/)!
+This module is used by [WebTorrent](http://webtorrent.io).

 ## install